Loading figure…

 Read twice and referred to the Committee on Health, Education, Labor, and Pensions.

-Why: Sponsoring the Perinatal Workforce Act supports expanding access to healthcare for mothers and infants, which aligns with the broader goal of improving healthcare access.
+Why: The Perinatal Workforce Act aims to improve maternal and infant health care access, which aligns with the broader goal of expanding health coverage and access.

 View source →May 19, 2026 · Congress.gov